electricimp/imp-central-impt/CommandsManual.md

 - tag
 - origin

+### Auth File

+Auth File is *.impt.auth* file.
+It stores authentication and other information necessary to execute the tool commands.
+There are two types of Auth File - local and global.
+The both types have identical format and store similar information.

+#### Local Auth File

+Local Auth File is Auth File located in the directory from where a tool command is called.
+Different directories may contain different Local Auth Files.
+One directory may contain not more than one Local Auth File.

+Any command called from a directory where Local Auth File exists is executed in the context (with authentication and other settings) defined by that Local Auth File.
+If the current directory does not contain Local Auth File, the command is executed in the context defined by [Global Auth File](#global-auth-file).

+#### Global Auth File

+Global Auth File affects the tool commands which are called from a directory where [Local Auth File](#local-auth-file) does not exist.
+There may be not more than one Global Auth File per the tool installation.
+It is located in the tool specific place.

+Any command called from a directory where [Local Auth File](#local-auth-file) does not exist is executed in the context (with authentication and other settings) defined by the Global Auth File.
+If the both Local Auth File and Global Auth File do not exist, the command fails.

 ### Project File

-Project File is *.impt.project* **TBD** file located in a directory.
+Project File is *.impt.project* file located in a directory.
 Different directories may contain different Project Files.
 One directory may contain not more than one Project File.

 Project File references a Device Group ("development" or "pre-factory" - **TBD** - types of Device Group only) and, correspondingly, the Product which contains that Device Group.